MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/segmentation/segment-configuration.md

 - Virtual currency values
 - Real money purchases, and more.

-**Player Country** is one of many possible options, and only specifically required for this example.
-Feel free to replace the country requirement with another filter of your choice.
+Player's location is one of many possible options, and only specifically required for this example.
+Feel free to replace the country/region requirement with another filter of your choice.

 When a segment is defined, you have a variety of action options to run when a player enters or leaves the segment.